 PGOOD1, PGOOD2 (G9, G8): Output Voltage Power Good Indicator.
-Open drain logic output that is pulled to ground when the output voltage is not within $\pm 10\%$ of the regulation point.
+Open-drain logic output that is pulled to ground when the output voltage is not within ±10% of the regulation point.

 INTV{CC} (H8): Internal 5V Regulator Output.
 The control circuits and internal gate drivers are powered from this voltage.
-Decouple this pin to PGND with a $4.7\mu F$ low ESR tantalum or ceramic.
+Decouple this pin to PGND with a 4.7μF low ESR tantalum or a ceramic capacitor.
 INTV{CC} is activated when either RUN1 or RUN2 is activated.

-TEMP (J6): Onboard General Purpose Temperature Diode for Monitoring the VBE Junction Voltage Change with Temperature.
+TEMP (J6): Onboard General Purpose Temperature Diode for Monitoring the V{BE} Junction Voltage Change with Temperature.
 See the Applications Information section.